 \subsection{Toggle-switch model: a Systems Biology example}

 We now consider the toggle-switch model \citep{bonassi2011bayesian, Bonassi2015}.
 This model describes the interaction between two genes over time, and has seven parameters and a scalar observation at the end of a time interval.
 Simulators typically use time-discretisation, and the total number of time-steps $T$ acts as a fidelity parameter: running the model with large $T$ incurs larger computational cost but leads to accurate simulations, while smaller $T$ leads to cheap but inaccurate samples.
-Thus, this model illustrates a setting with more than two fidelity levels (by taking $T$ to be more than two values)---a situation straightforward to handle with our multilevel approach but not with TL-NPE \citep{Krouglova2025}.

-We take $T_0 = 50$, $T_1 = 80$, and $T_2 = 300$ to be the number of steps for the three fidelity levels, with $n_0 = 10^4$, $n_1 = 500$, and $ n_2 = 300$.
-Note that in this case each fidelity level has a different base measure of dimension $2T+1$; however, there is still sufficient seed-matching (see \Cref{app:toggle_switch} for details) and hence variance reduction thanks to MLMC.
+Thus, this model illustrates a setting with more than two fidelity levels (by taking $T$ to be more than two values).
+We take $T_0 = 50$, $T_1 = 80$, and $T_2 = 300$ to be the number of steps for the three fidelity levels with $n_0 = 10^4$, $n_1 = 500$, and $n_2 = 100$.
+Guided by the intuition from \Cref{thm:sample_size_per_level}, we allocate a large budget to estimating the difference between the low- and the medium-fidelity simulators, leveraging prior knowledge that this difference is substantial.
+See \Cref{app:ts-extra} for results under alternative budget allocations.
+Note that in this case each fidelity level has a different base measure of dimension $2T+1$; however, there is still sufficient seed-matching (see \Cref{app:toggle_switch} for details), and therefore variance reduction, thanks to MLMC.
 We compare our ML-NLE method with the standard NLE trained on samples from either the low- ($n=12,060$), the medium- ($n=7537$), or the high-fidelity simulator ($n=2010$).
-The number of training data $n$ in each case is selected so as to match the total computational cost of simulation between ML-NLE and NLE, see \Cref{app:toggle_switch}. \Cref{fig:ts} reports the maximum mean discrepancy (MMD) \citep{Gretton2012JMLR} between $500$ samples from the learned conditional densities and $500$ samples from the high-fidelity simulator across.
+The number of training data $n$ in each case is selected so as to match the total computational cost of simulation between ML-NLE and NLE, see \Cref{app:toggle_switch}. \Cref{fig:ts} reports the maximum mean discrepancy (MMD) \citep{Gretton2012JMLR} between $500$ samples from the learned conditional densities and $500$ samples from the high-fidelity simulator across for $5000$ different parameter values.
 We observe that ML-NLE performs better than all the NLE baselines for the same computational cost.